-Overall reported influenza cases declined in San Diego County in Week 5, however elevated activity may be expected at least for several more weeks.
-Influenza cases can occur throughout the year in the county.
+Although newly reported influenza cases decreased in Week 10 in San Diego County, influenza activity is likely to continue for at least the next several weeks.
 It is not too late to get vaccinated, which is the best way to prevent influenza and its potentially serious complications.
 Antiviral medications are also important to control influenza.
 Over 99% of the influenza viruses tested this season are susceptible to antiviral medications.